Vote for a strong team to ensure change

 KCDC’s lack of support for building and business growth is driving away potential investment, as the challenges make it too difficult to succeed.

-- Strained Public-Staff Relations: Persistent frustration between residents and staff due to:
+- Strained public-staff relations: Persistent frustration between residents and staff due to:

 - Accessibility - Unreturned calls, frequent absences